 Teaching and learning method

 The approach to teaching and learning include a weekly two-hour lecture and a two-hour (laboratory).
-Additionally, each student should spend a minimum of 8 to 12 hours for personal study every week and should allocate up to 5 hours per week in some weeks for use of a computer, including time for newsgroup and discussion.
+Additionally, each student should spend a minimum of 8 to 12 hours for personal study (including reading) every week.